 \ee where:

-and $\Phi$ is defined as the \textit{principal operator}.
-Note that here, we have a formal expression for the inverse which involves the inverse of the free bosonic Hamiltonian as well as the $\Phi$ operator.
-The free resolvent is well defined as long as $\operatorname{Im} (E) \neq 0$ or if $\operatorname{Im}(E)=0$, then for $E$ less than $(n+1)m$.
-When searching for the bound states, we must look for the poles of the resolvent below the free bosonic spectrum.
-In \ref{eq: Rsimple}, these poles can only appear as zeros of the operator $\Phi(E)$.
-Thus we have a great simplification; solutions of the eigenvalue equation $\Phi(E)\ket{\omega(E)} =0$ determines the corresponding $E$ values: if they are below the free spectrum we have bound states, otherwise a resonance.
-The price we pay for this simplification is that a linear eigenvalue problem is turned into a nonlinear one, since in general $\Phi(E)$ is a complicated function of $E$.
+and $\Phi$ is defined as the \textit{Principal Operator}.
+We have a formal expression for the resolvent which involves the inverse of the free bosonic Hamiltonian as well as $\Phi$.
+The free resolvent is well defined as long as $\operatorname{Im} (E) \neq 0$ or if $\operatorname{Im}(E)=0$, for $E$ less than $(n+1)m$.
+When searching for the bound states, one looks for the poles of the resolvent below the free bosonic spectrum.
+Hence in (\ref{eq: Rsimple}), these poles can only appear as zeros of $\Phi(E)$.
+This leads to a great simplification; the solutions of the eigenvalue equation $\Phi(E)\ket{\omega(E)} =0$ determine the corresponding $E$ values: if they are below the free spectrum one has bound states.
+The price one needs to pay for this simplification is that a linear eigenvalue problem is turned into a nonlinear one, since in general $\Phi(E)$ turns out to be a complicated function of $E$.
 We remark that in all blocks of the resolvent, $\Phi^{-1}(E)$ operates always on the bosonic Fock space of $n$ particles $\mathcal{F}^{(n)}_B(\mathcal{H})$.

-After normal-ordering the creation and annihilation operators in the operator $\Phi(E)$, we face a divergent term which can be cancelled by a counter term coming from the mass difference of up and down states.
-The divergent expression is actually an operator, whereas the counter term is a scalar; thus after renormalization and the physical mass condition for the down state (a single boson with the up state and no boson with the down state belonging to the same Hilbert space we require $\Phi_R (E=\mu_p) \ket{0} = 0$, that is we impose the condition that the physical binding energy in this sector be $E=\mu_p$), the principal operator takes the form:
+After normal-ordering the creation and annihilation operators in the operator $\Phi(E)$, we face a divergent term; hence at this stage, we think of $\Phi(E)$ with a cut-off on the momentum variable $p$.
+To renormalize $\Phi(E)$, one can let $\mu$ depend on $p$ and choose it such that it cancels the divergence.
+We take one step further and impose the physical mass condition:

-The difference of the two integrals in the first line above is {\it now finite}, thus we find a well-defined expression for the principal operator.
-Indeed it should be written as,
+where $\mu_p$ is interpreted as the physical binding energy for the composite, namely $\chi_\downarrow$, which is the vacuum sector for the principal operator.
+This choice fixes the finite part to be $\mu_p$.
+Now, one can write the renormalized $\Phi(E)$ as,